Benjamin Millepied: Recognition

 In 1994, he received the Prix de Lausanne and the next year, he was the recipient of the Mae L. Wien Award for Outstanding Promise.

 In 2010, he was made Chevalier in the Order of Arts and Letters by the French Ministry of Culture.

 Personal life

-Millepied met actress Natalie Portman on the set of Black Swan in early 2009 and left his live-in girlfriend at the time, Isabella Boylston, a principal dancer at the American Ballet Theatre, to begin a relationship with Portman.
+Millepied met actress Natalie Portman on the set of Black Swan in early 2009 and left his partner at the time, Isabella Boylston, a principal dancer at the American Ballet Theatre, to begin a relationship with Portman.
 Millepied and Portman wed in a Jewish ceremony held in Big Sur, California on 4 August 2012.
 The family lived in Paris for a time, after Millepied accepted the position of director of dance with the Paris Opera Ballet.
 They have two children: a son Aleph (b.
 2011) and a daughter Amalia (b.
 2017).
 In January 2014, Millepied said he was in the process of converting to Judaism (his wife's faith).
 In 2016, the family moved from Paris to Los Angeles.
+Portman and Millepied separated in 2023 after it was reported that Millepied was involved in an extramarital affair.
+Their divorce was finalized in March 2024.